mkdika/optimizedjava/readme.md

 ### Use Final for Immutable Instance Variable
-Unless for constants purpose, for any immutable instance variable, it is adviced to use `final` modifier.
+For any instance variable that have immutable purpose, it is adviced to use `final` modifier.
 The value of variable can be assign upon construction.

 ```java